U.S. and UK to test big bank collapse in joint model run

 Yet salvaging a bank with operations in several countries - which is the norm for most of the world's largest banks such as Deutsche Bank, Citigroup Inc and JPMorgan - has proven to be a particularly thorny issue.

-Because the failure of a big bank is such a rare event, regulators may not be used to talking to each other.
-There have also been suspicions that supervisors would first look to save the domestic operations of a bank, and would worry less about units abroad.
+Regulators may not be used to talking to each other, and there have also been suspicions that supervisors would first look to save the domestic operations of a bank, and would worry less about units abroad.

+One scenario would test the hypothetical failure of a U.S. bank with UK operations, and a second the demise of a large UK bank with U.S. operations, the countries said.
+Results would be communicated after the exercise.

 The exercise comes as regulators are about to bring to fruition further initiatives to make banking safer.